dissyskcl/starter-academic/content/authors/tw/_index.md

 #bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-#interests:
+interests:
-#  - Working with Chiara Cammarota, Nishanth Sastry and Reimer Kühn
+- Quantum chromodynamics and Lattice gauge theory
-#  - Out of equilibrium dynamics
+- Statistical Mechanics of Disordered Systems
-#  - Real world networks
+- Quantum Chaos and Scattering
-#  - Graph dynamics
+- Random Landscapes and Fields
-#  - Stochastic processes
+- Anderson Localisation

 # Education to show in About widget
 #education: